OpenTouryoProject/OpenTouryoTemplates/root_VS2017/README.md

 - MySQL (MySql.Data)
 - PostgreSQL (Npgsql)

 In addition, Open Touryo Template Base also supports data access using ODBC and OLE DB.
-Therefore, if you are using a DBMS other than the above, you can also access it via ODBC or OLE DB.
+Therefore, if you are using a DBMS other than the above, you can connect to the DBMS using ODBC or OLE DB.

 ### Set up sample database
 #### SQL Server